-The OAA provides ... "the Area Agency on Aging serve as the advocate and focal point for older individuals within the community by. . . monitoring, evaluating, and commenting upon all policies, programs, hearings, levies, and community actions which will affect older individuals."
-At least one goal is required to increase local aging and disability network participants' knowledge and skills related to advocacy.
+The OAA provides that "the Area Agency on Aging serve as the advocate and focal point for older individuals within the community by. . . monitoring, evaluating, and commenting upon all policies, programs, hearings, levies, and community actions which will affect older individuals."

-SMART Measures h Equity By 2024 have a representative from each State Legislative District and/or County Supervisory District on the Advocacy Committee.
-In 2022 research and identify at least one policy to advance racial equity for older adults at each level.
-In 2023 engage in community education and build a constituency for policy change.
-In 2024 advocate with policymakers to successfully implement proposed policy changes. & Communication Partner with at least one other older adult advocacy group to host an annual reception for Milwaukee County's local and state legislators. of Wellness All Senior Statesmen participants demonstrate an increased understanding of the public policy process.
-At least 50% of Senior Statesman engage in advocacy within 6 months of attending program.
+2022-24 Goal Ideas SMART Measures Healt h Equity Build a base of advocates across the County to By 2024 have a representative from each State expand influence and ensure representative voice Legislative District in Milwaukee County and/or with all local and state representatives.
+Milwaukee County Supervisory District on the Advocacy Committee.
+Identify and advocate for policy change that will In 2022 research and identify at least one policy to advance racial equity and improve health and advance racial equity for older adults at each level. well-being among older adults at the federal, In 2023 engage in community education and build a state, and local levels. constituency for policy change.
+In 2024 advocate with policymakers to successfully implement proposed policy changes.
+Collaboration 8 & Communication Expand our common cause on public policy issues Partner with at least one other older adult advocacy with other nonpartisan older adult groups, such group to host an annual reception for Milwaukee as labor unions, retirees, or AARP.
+County's local and state legislators.
+Dimension of Wellness Hold the Senior Statesmen program each year All Senior Statesmen participants demonstrate an and convene all senior statesmen on a regular increased understanding of the public policy basis to carry advocacy messages to their process.
+At least 50% of Senior Statesman engage in legislators and policy-makers (Intellectual/Spirit). advocacy within 6 months of attending program.